 Equipment failure is another common reason a truck driver could be at fault for a crash.
 Truck drivers are personally responsible for checking their vehicles and ensuring that their equipment is functioning properly.
 Faulty tires, misloaded cargo, overloaded trucks, and other equipment issues could cause a truck to fishtail, jackknife, or suffer a tire blowout.
 Any of these errors would make the truck driver at-fault for the crash.

 Lastly, traffic laws and federal trucking regulations can blame a truck for a serious accident.
 Truck drivers must follow speed limits and other general traffic laws, like rules for red lights, stop signs, merging, and changing lanes.
 Trucks have additional rules handed down by the Federal Motor Carrier Safety Administration (FMCSA) that govern truck driver hours, equipment standards, weight limits, driver health, and other trucking issues.
 Violating any of these laws could mean the truck is at-fault for an accident they caused.
+For more information, visit our guide for big rig trucking accidents in Florida, including information on liability, suing, and compensation.

 Who Pays for Truck Accident Cases?